Research

 Low Impact Development (LID) Technologies

-• Permeable pavement systems: Long-term hydraulic performance, clogging mechanisms, and maintenance protocols
+• Permeable pavement systems: Long-term hydraulic performance, clogging mechanisms, and maintenance needs

-• Bioretention cells & rain gardens: Water quality treatment efficiency, heavy metal removal, and evapotranspiration dynamics
+• Bioretention cells and rain gardens: Water quality treatment, media-plant interactions, nutrient dynamics, and amendments

-• Rain tree trenches (RTTs): Integration of urban forestry and stormwater management for climate resilience
+• Rainwater tree trenches (RTTs): Integration of urban forestry, stormwater management, and urban heat mitigation

 Research focus: